GarimaChauhan16/Plotly--Belly_Button_Biodiversity/README.md

 ### Step 1 - Plotly.js

-Using Plotly.js to build interactive charts for the dashboar:
+Using Plotly.js to build interactive charts for the dashboard:

+#### Pie Chart

 * Create a PIE chart that uses data from a samples route (`/samples/<sample>`) to display the top 10 samples.